Page navigation

 Prospects.ac.uk is the leading website for student and graduate careers advice and hosts more than 500 job profiles.
 Analysing data on which of these profiles attract the highest number of users provides some indication of which roles are drawing the attention of this key audience of current and future jobseekers.

-Clinical psychologist has reached the top position this year, moving up from 3rd place in 2023.
-The UK has struggled with a shortage of clinical psychologists for some time, and the NHS plans to increase training places by 26% for both clinical psychology and child and adolescent psychotherapy by 2031.1
+The UK has faced a shortage of clinical psychologists for several years.
+To address this, the NHS has set out plans to expand the workforce, including a 26% increase in training places for clinical psychology and child and adolescent psychotherapy by 2031.3

-Research by the Nuffield Trust found that, 'the vast majority of psychology undergraduates wanted a career in mental health at the start of their degree.
-However, the proportion of students not considering a career in psychology or mental health in their final year more than doubled from 9% to 21%.2
+However, research by the Nuffield Trust highlights persistent challenges within the training and progression pipeline.
+While many psychology undergraduates initially reported an intention to pursue a career in mental health, the proportion of students not considering careers in psychology or mental health in their final year more than doubled, rising from 9% to 21%.4 This may reflect a growing awareness of limited training places and competitive progression routes.

 4. Educational psychologist